Public Adjuster Plymouth MN

 Extreme cold snaps expose undersized or poorly insulated plumbing in Plymouth's older homes, leading to ruptures that flood basements, walls, and crawl spaces.
 Damage claims are often delayed or underpaid.

 Carriers misclassify frozen pipes as "negligence" and deny coverage.
-We argue that sudden rupture from weather—not gradual seepage—is a covered peril under MN §604.18.
+We argue that sudden, accidental rupture — not gradual seepage — is a covered peril under standard Minnesota homeowner policies.
 Our inspectors document freeze patterns, pipe location, and water damage to prove causation and push settlements that include structural drying, flooring replacement, and personal property loss.

 Wind & Tornado Damage